 Vacancies are also handled by specialist recruitment agencies.

-The ISTC runs a mentoring scheme for its junior members, which is useful when first starting out in the career.
-You are paired up with a more senior member who is able to provide advice and guidance in relation to the career.
+The ISTC also runs a mentoring scheme for its junior members, which is useful when first starting your career.
+On the scheme, you're paired up with a more senior member who is able to provide advice and guidance in relation to the career.

-It is possible for you to become a freelancer or consultant once you have built up experience and good contacts.
+With experience, and once you've built up a network of contacts, there are opportunities to become a freelancer or consultant.
 This work tends to be project based and may lead to a higher salary or freedom to choose assignments.

-As you progress you may want to move into a different area of work and could consider roles such as business analyst, usability specialist, information architect, medical writer or journalist.
+As you progress you may want to move into a different area of work and could consider roles such as business analyst, usability specialist, information architect, medical writer, researcher or journalist.